agizopacifique-beep/JIRA-Help-Desk-SLA-Project-Ticketing-System/README.md

 ---

 ## What This Is

-What This Is
+**
-This project is a fully functional IT help desk environment built in Jira Service Management.
+**This project is a fully functional IT help desk environment built in Jira Service Management.
 The goal was hands-on practice with the tools enterprises actually use -- not just reading about them.
 I configured the SLA framework, wired up automation rules, and ran real ticket scenarios through the system from open to resolved.
-The setup covers what most IT support roles expect on day one: knowing how tickets move, when escalation kicks in, and what a breach looks like before it becomes a problem.
+The setup covers what most IT support roles expect on day one: knowing how tickets move, when escalation kicks in, and what a breach looks like before it becomes a problem.**
----
+---**

 ## The Problem I Was Solving